 “According to our State of the Developer Nation report, a junior software developer switches employment every few months because they want to learn a new language.
 Acquiring a new language sometimes necessitates a change of employment.
 So they'll be changing employment as often as every 12 months.”

-A software company, onboarding and training juniors and then soon losing them, can find this a costly exercise.
+The recruitment process of a software company, to onboard and train juniors with no retention strategy, can make the process a costly exercise.
 “The challenge is to build mentoring programmes and distract your seniors from actually building the software so they can mentor juniors.
 It’s a very risky and high-intensity exercise,” says Van der Heijden.